Florida State Seminoles men's basketball: Steve Robinson era (1997–2002)

 Steve Robinson took over the program for the 1997–1998 season and led the Seminoles to the NCAA Tournament his first year.
 However, the team suffered losing records the next four seasons and Robinson left the program after the 2001–2002 campaign.
 Robinson is now an assistant coach with the Arizona Wildcats.

-Leonard Hamilton era (2002–present)
+Leonard Hamilton era (2002–2025)

 Leonard Hamilton became Florida State's seventh head basketball coach on March 19, 2002.
 In two years, Tim Pickett scored 1,039 points, earning him First-Team All-ACC and All-American Honorable Mention honors.
 Hamilton was named ACC Coach of the Year in 2009, 2012, and 2020.
 Hamilton is also the first Seminole coach to win an ACC Championship, capturing the league tournament title in 2012 and the regular season title in 2020.
-He has led the Seminoles to eight NCAA tournament appearances.
-During his tenure, Florida State has been the third-most successful team in the conference.
-Hamilton is the winningest coach in the program's history, the fifth winningest coach in conference history, and has sent nineteen players to the NBA draft, including nine first round picks.
+He led the Seminoles to eight NCAA tournament appearances.
+During his tenure, Florida State was the third-most successful team in the conference.
+Hamilton is the winningest coach in the program's history, the fifth winningest coach in conference history, and sent twenty players to the NBA draft, including nine first round picks.
+Hamilton made the decision to retire in 2025 following the conclusion of the season, after serving as head coach for twenty-three seasons.
+In his final home game as head coach, Hamilton won his 200th regular-season ACC game, becoming just the fourth coach in the history of the conference to do so.